dmrokan/soyutnet-simulations/docs/source/index.rst

 HTTP server
 ^^^^^^^^^^^

-..
-TODO: Write summary

-This simulation investigates that a proportional-integral (PI) controller structure can be used to balance the work load of two HTTP servers which accepts requests from a single source.
+This simulation investigates how a SoyutNet based load distribution performs compared to a plain asyncio socket server implemented by `Uvicorn <https://www.uvicorn.org>`__ for different number of concurrent requesters.

 **Running:**